Vault-ist/api/PayIn/execute-offer-payment.md

 The endpoint is intended for carrying out the actual payment within the context of the offer and for performing payment authorization.

-> ❗️ The offer is valid for **20 seconds**.
-After this time, the offer becomes invalid, and to create a new offer, you need to request its creation again.

 > 📘 This endpoint is accessible for `KYC_1` level and higher.

 ## Request